Modern Languages with Translation (with Foundation Year)

 Compulsory modules

-• Culture, Identity & Society
+• Culture, Identity and Society

 In this module, you’ll gain core analytical skills for your degree as you explore the intercultural differences between societies and expressions of identity.
 You’ll also enhance your communication skills, which are essential for any future career.